Marcus Lindblom: After EarthBound

 Lindblom worked on several other Nintendo games and left in 1996.
 He later worked at studios such as Electronic Arts, Vivendi Games, Midway Games, and THQ.
 Lindblom established Partly Cloudy Games with friends around 2009.
 The company has contracted with Microsoft and is also developing a real-time strategy Facebook game named The Robot Apocalypse.
 As of 2013, Lindblom runs Carried Away Games, a mobile games studio.
 He described many of the games he worked on in his career as "forgettable" and the eventual popularity of EarthBound as "satisfying".
 He cited the example of a wedding proposal done through hacked text in EarthBound as something he appreciated.
 After following the fan community from afar, in mid-2012, Lindblom approached the Fangamer booth at the Penny Arcade Expo and explained his involvement in the game.
 When EarthBound was announced for the Wii U Virtual Console, the press began to show greater interest in Lindblom's work.
 Lindblom had planned a book about the game's development, release, and fandom as a Kickstarter project before a reply from Nintendo discouraged him from pursuing the idea.
 He did not plan to profit from the book, but felt he "owed" the fan community for its dedication.
 In response, he said he plans to continue his ongoing dialogue with the community.
-Lindblom told Kotaku that he thinks of EarthBound as his "finest accomplishment".
+Lindblom told Kotaku that he thinks of the EarthBound localization as his "finest accomplishment".